Florence Welch: 2011–2014: Ceremonials and solo endeavours

-2015–21: Collaborations
+2015–2021: Collaborations

 In February 2015, Florence and the Machine announced their third album, How Big, How Blue, How Beautiful, which was released on 1 June 2015.
 The album reached #1 in many markets including the US, the UK, Australia, and Canada.
 The record spawned two top 40 UK hits, and earned three Grammy nominations.

 During June 2015, Dave Grohl of the Foo Fighters broke his leg on stage prior to his band's upcoming Glastonbury Festival headline performance, causing Florence and the Machine to be the headline band.
 They headlined the festival for the first time on 26 June 2015.

 In September 2016, during an interview with Heat Radio, American singer Lady Gaga revealed that she and Florence had recorded a song together.
 The track, titled "Hey Girl", was later featured on Gaga's fifth album Joanne.
 Footage of their studio session was featured in Gaga's Netflix documentary Gaga: Five Foot Two (2017).

 In March 2017, Welch appeared in Song to Song directed by Terrence Malick.
 In May 2017, Welch contributed a song titled "To Be Human" to the Wonder Woman soundtrack.
 Co-written with Rick Nowels, the song is performed on the film's soundtrack by Sia and Labrinth.

 On 12 April 2018, Florence and the Machine released a song titled "Sky Full of Song" and an accompanying music video on YouTube, directed by AG Rojas.
 The song was released for Record Store Day on 21 April, which supports brick and mortar record stores; a limited edition 7" vinyl was also released.
 Also in 2018 "Hunger" was released.
 Florence and the Machine's fourth studio album High as Hope was released on 29 June 2018.

 On 22 May 2018, Florence Welch performed a duet with Mick Jagger, at London Stadium, during the Rolling Stones' No Filter Tour.
 They sang "Wild Horses".
 In July 2018, Welch published her first book Useless Magic: Lyrics and Poetry.
 The book showcases her lyrics and poetry, alongside corresponding artwork from the time of her first album Lungs to her 2018 release High as Hope.

-On 28 April 2021, Welch announced that she would contribute music and lyrics to a musical adaptation of F. Scott Fitzgerald's The Great Gatsby, with producer Thomas Bartlett co-writing the adaptation's music and Martyna Majok writing the book and Rebecca Frecknall directing.
+On 28 April 2021, Welch announced that she would contribute music and lyrics to a musical adaptation of F. Scott Fitzgerald's The Great Gatsby, with producer Thomas Bartlett co-writing the adaptation's music and book written by Martyna Majok, with Rebecca Frecknall directing.
+The musical, titled Gatsby: An American Myth, premiered on 5 June 2024 at the American Repertory Theater, directed by Tony Award-winning director Rachel Chavkin.